patrickarmengol/mysite/content/posts/threat-intelligence.md

 ### Threat Attribution

-todo
+- todo
-find paper by robert m lee
+- find paper by robert m lee
-maybe put this under deliverables
+- maybe put this section under deliverables

 #### Adversary Admission

-taking credit for operations run israeli generals have done this
+- taking credit for operations run
+- israeli generals have done this

 #### Leaks

-snowden leaks
+- snowden leaks
-shadowbrokers
+- shadowbrokers

 #### Direct Access

-intelligence programs by intelligence agencies
+- intelligence programs by intelligence agencies

 #### Intrusion Analysis

-defensive counterintelligence
+- defensive counterintelligence
-analyze it and extract knowledge over time campaign analysis and activity groups over enough understanding over the intentions of the adversary, we get notion of who this might be
+- analyze it and extract knowledge
+- over time campaign analysis and activity groups
+- enough understanding over the intentions of the adversary, we get notion of who this might be

 ### Deliverables